-If accepted you will be covered for up to 75% of the income you were earning prior to becoming disabled; this is known as your monthly benefit.
-You may receive an additional 10% of your income as a superannuation contribution paid into your super account.
+If your Income Protection claim is accepted, you will be paid a monthly benefit based on 75% of the income you were earning prior to becoming disabled (e.g. 75% of your Pre-Disability Salary divided by 12 months).
+You will receive an additional 10% of your income as a superannuation contribution paid into your super account.
 This helps you continue to save for your retirement.

-We will support you to return to work, by providing occupational rehabilitation where applicable.
+While you are receiving monthly benefits, the insurer may support you to return to work, by providing occupational rehabilitation where appropriate.